The Northwest Passage – Eastbound

 003903 - W20

-US$1,000 travel credit per person for bookings made on this voyage by 31 May, 2019!
-On this iconic voyage through the remote Northwest Passage wildlife is a major drawing card, but there is also plenty of historical interest, and the stories of Sir John Franklin’s ill-fated expedition nearly 170 years ago are central to our voyage.
+**Book on the the 2020 sailing by 31 August, 2019 and receive a US$1,000 travel credit and a complimentary pre-voyage hotel night.** On this iconic voyage through the remote Northwest Passage wildlife is a major drawing card, but there is also plenty of historical interest, and the stories of Sir John Franklin’s ill-fated expedition nearly 170 years ago are central to our voyage.

 - Possible visit to Victory Point where Franklin’s ship the HMS Erebus was discovered